dayvidwhy/dayvidwhy.github.io/_posts/2016-12-14-loops-closures-and-ajax.markdown

 });
 ```

-The humble `$.get` function provided by jQuery takes two parameters, the url to request, and the callback function.
+The humble `$.get` function provided by jQuery takes two parameters, the URL to request, and the callback function.
 So we need to pass in something as the second parameter that returns the type of function it expects, and also copies in our index `i`.

 We can't simply do something like pass in the index, such as `function(data, i)`.
 That doesn't work so we need to look at our solution that uses the closure to rescope the variable.
 Here's the request making use of the closure again, but I'm going to remove the outer request and focus on the closure.